danmalone326/dyndns/README.md

 - Username - Your credentials for this service
 - Password - Your credentials for this service
 - Server - the server hosting the personal dynamic DNS web service

+Help for some known routers/clients can be found here: [etc/clients]

 ### Using the API directly